All Episodes

 Yeah, thanks, Roger.

-Every single thing that Edelman had to say is demonstrably uh right on, particularly from a logic flow standpoint.
+Every single thing that Edelman had to say is demonstrably right on, particularly from a logic flow standpoint.

-It doesn't even say whether or not it's not even political in the sense that it's not talking about whether we we should withdraw or whether we will withdraw or who's on the right side of that issue.
+It doesn't even say whether or not it's not even political in the sense that it's not talking about whether we should withdraw or whether we will withdraw or who's on the right side of that issue.

-And the thing that amazes me is that in the response from from Clinton to call that statement dangerous.
+And the thing that amazes me is that in the response from Clinton, to call that statement dangerous, I mean, they're just using words for the sake of words.

-Back after this Roger Hedgecock in for Rush Limbaugh.
+Roger Hedgecock, in for Rush Limbaugh.

 His name is John Burns.

-He's the Baghdad bureau chief of the New York Times.
+He's the Baghdad Bureau Chief of the New York Times.

 The New York Times bureau chief in Baghdad was on PBS's Charlie Rose show.

-And Burns starts out by saying, the one thing I think virtually all of us who work here or have worked here, meaning Baghdad, for any length of time agree, is that the levels of violence would eclipse by quite a long way the bloodshed we've seen to date if the U.S. combat forces withdraw.
+And Burns starts out by saying, the one thing I think virtually all of us who work here or have worked here, meaning Baghdad, for any length of time agree is that the levels of violence would eclipse by quite a long way the bloodshed we've seen to date if the U.S. combat forces withdraw.

-Rose is stunned he says can you give me more understanding of what you mean by that?
+He says, can you give me more understanding of what you mean by that?

-In other words, here's his you know Charlie Rose he's sitting there going, oh my God, this guy works for the New York Times and he just said what?
+He's sitting there going, oh my God, this guy works for the New York Times, and he just said, what?

 So he gives Burns a chance to withdraw that statement.

-Burns then replies listen to this quote Well I think quite simply the United States armed forces here and I find this to be very widely agreed among Iraqis that I know of all ethnic and sectarian backgrounds, the United States armed forces are a very important inhibitor against violence.
+Burns then replies, listen to this, quote, well, I think quite simply, the United States Armed Forces here, and I find this to be very widely agreed among Iraqis that I know of all ethnic and sectarian backgrounds, the United States Armed Forces are a very important inhibitor against violence.

-I know it's argued by some people that they provoked the violence I simply don't believe that to be true.
+I know it's argued by some people that they provoke the violence.

-Hillary Clinton are you listening?
+Hillary Clinton, are you listening?

 Thank you.

-I wanted to take issue with uh definition of a word that's and it's really we oversimplified it by c putting this entire thing in the context of a civil war because it's not a civil war.
+And it's really, we oversimplified it by putting this entire thing in the context of a civil war because it's not a civil war.

-And you know, their entire family structure is their identity.
+And, you know, their entire family structure is their identity.

 If you've been there three times, what is the war?

-It's gonna take some time.
+It's going to take some time.

-I take it your frustration is since we've been in uh Germany uh uh f since 1945, a period of sixty-two years, since we've been in South Korea since 1953, after the hostilities ended there, a period of whatever that is, uh fifty s uh four years.
+I take it your frustration is since we've been in Germany since 1945, a period of 62 years, since we've been in South Korea since 1953 after the hostilities ended there, a period of whatever that is, 54 years, a couple of months to demand progress and victory and a democracy that could be transplanted from, say,

 Right.

-It it it absolutely is.
+It absolutely is.

 We're not there anymore.

-It we're struggling against ideas.
+We're struggling against ideas.

-They understand that you know what, their tribe is part of the larger community of Iraq, and to give them some breathing room and to allow them to accept these ideas and these notions is only going to be to our benefit.
+And to give them some breathing room and to allow them to accept these ideas and these notions is only going to be to our benefit.

-That's uh we can only benefit from that.
+We can only benefit from that.

-Tim, I appreciate uh your call.
+Tim, I appreciate your call.

 Thanks for your thoughts, and thanks again for your service.